M

 The storks have an elaborate courtship ritual that involves much head bobbing and noises made through the gular sac, which connects with the bird’s left nostril and inflates greatly during this time.

-The marabou stork breeds in colonies can contain dozens or hundreds of breeding pairs.
+The marabou stork breeds in colonies that can contain dozens or hundreds of breeding pairs.
 The female lays two to five eggs, and both parents incubate them for about 30 days.
-Unfortunately, only one of the chicks will live to grow its first flight feathers, which occurs three to four months after it hatches.
+Unfortunately, only one of the chicks will live to grow its first flight feathers, which occur three to four months after it hatches.

 The baby marabou stork doesn’t mature until it’s four years old, which is quite aged for a bird.
 After this, it will have its full adult plumage and leave its parents.